eonum/mcl-editor/README.md

 - **medcodelogic.test.js** (tests the parsing functions)
 - **functions.test.js** (tests the imports from tables.json and variables.json)

-Which can be run simply as follows:
+These test scripts can be run easily as follows:

 `yarn test` or individually using `yarn test  /src/__test__/functions.test.js`

-Um den Parser direkt zu testen (ohne diesen zu initialisieren) könnt ihr nach dem Befehl peggy file.pegjs direkt darauf zugreiffen mit dem Befehl peggy -test wasihrtestenmöchtet

 ## Frontend / GUI ##